Path Locks and Crash Recovery

 lock_manager = get_lock_manager()

-# Point lock (write operations, semantic processing)
+# Exact lock (write operations, semantic processing)

-async with LockContext(lock_manager, [path], lock_mode="point"):
+async with LockContext(lock_manager, [path], lock_mode="exact"):

 # Perform operations...